anna-filou/anna-filou.github.io/en/about.md

 ### What else?

-I love designing and building web apps that scratch my own itches (see [experiments](/en/experiments/)) and often spend a worrying amount of time doing just that.
+I love designing and building web apps that scratch my own itches (see [experiments](/en/experiments/) and [ideas](/ideas)) and often spend a worrying amount of time doing just that.

 Online, I text with friends, read comics, watch anime, go down rabbit holes of all sorts, and keep learning how to build things for the web.